Gluten Free Pie Crust Recipe and Tips

 In a large bowl, whisk together the dry ingredients.

-Cut in the shortening and cold (not frozen, but very cold) butter using a pastry cutter (or the flat paddle attachment on a stand mixer or a food processor).
-Add the vodka/water gradually to make the consistency you need to form a ball – err on the side of it being wetter rather than crumbly.
-Don’t over-work the dough, or it may become tough when baked.
+Cut in the shortening/cream cheese and cold (not frozen, but very cold) butter using a pastry cutter (or the flat paddle attachment on a stand mixer or a food processor).
+Add the vodka/water gradually to make the consistency you need to form a ball – err on the side of it being wetter rather than crumbly, but only add the liquid you need to get it to hold together.
+Do not over-work the dough, or it may become tough when baked.
 Form a disc with the dough, wrap in plastic and set aside on the counter for 30 minutes or refrigerate while you make your filling.

 Rolling the Dough: